top of page

 MARINE LIGHT POLLUTION AND THE COMPOUNDING RISKS OF MULTIPLE STRESSORS

 Light pollution is recognized as a pervasive global stressor and a direct result of increasing urbanization around the world.
 Most work on this pollutant has focused on terrestrial ecosystems and taxa, where we have learned how anthropogenic light influences animal and plant behavior, reproduction cycles, feeding behavior and population dynamics.
 However, due to the proximity of both human development along the coasts, as well as offshore structures (often associated with energy development), light is a commonly overlooked pollutant in many offshore marine habitats.
-By bridging our understanding of organisms' physiology with compounding pollutants, we intend to assess the risk of light pollution for marine organisms and ecosystems.
+By bridging our understanding of organisms' physiology with compounding pollutants, we assess the risk of light pollution for marine organisms and ecosystems.

 F2755C9A-8A88-49D7-8081-1AE3A6071859_1_201_a_edited.jpg